By: Grant Fraser @gfrasergolf

 Streamsong.
 I’m not sure where the name came from but it certainly has a gentle, melodic sound to it.
 Maybe it’s because Florida’s newest 54-hole golf destination is strategically located in an area of the state where there is no noise or traffic, no confusion or chaos, and each day seems like the one before it.
 Almost sounds paradisiacal.

-Having visited the resort earlier this year, I would say that it is.
+Having visited the resort recently, I would say that it is.
 Streamsong is just what the doctor ordered for someone in search of some “me time” that includes such decadent indulgences as golf, bass fishing, spa treatments and fine dining.
 Located on the outskirts of the “middle-of-nowhere”, it is the uneasy feeling of “I think I’m lost” that most first-time visitors will undoubtedly experience en route to the resort.
 All kidding aside, it is Streamsong’s remoteness that makes it not only unique but profoundly special.
 That said, the resort is a manageable one hour drive from Tampa (60 miles) and 1.5 hours (90 miles) from Orlando.

 The brainchild of Mr. Rich Mack, the first two golf courses, simply known as Streamsong Red and Streamsong Blue, opened in January 2013.
 I deliberately mention Mr. Mack because it was his vision and foresight that enabled a former 16,000 acre phosphate mine in rural Polk County, Florida to be transformed into the state’s best golf experience.
 Owned by the Mosaic Company, the world’s largest supplier of phosphate and potash, Streamsong was destined for greatness from day one.
 Having the financial resources of a huge multinational business behind the development certainly didn’t hurt, but it took the genius and passion of Mr. Mack to move the project forward.
 In addition to being Mosaic Company’s CFO, it was Mr. Mack’s commitment to the environment and surrounding communities that enabled Streamsong to morph into what exists today.
 The resort is the economic driver of the area generating 325 full-time jobs in a region that has struggled since the Great Recession of 2009.